Denis2054/Transformers-for-NLP-2nd-Edition/README.md

-### Acdessing the programs, Running on a cloud platform
+### Running on a cloud platform or in your environement

 To run these notebooks on a cloud platform, just click on one of the badges in the table below or run them on your environment.